 Matt Harvey Contract Information:

-Signed a one-year, $4.325 million contract with the Mets in January of 2016, avoiding arbitration.
+Signed a one-year, $5.625 million deal with the Mets in January of 2018, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Matt Harvey – simply subscribe now.